HOSA (organization): International Leadership Conferences (ILCs)

-Members meet annually at an International Leadership Conference held in late June in cities across the United States.
+Members meet annually at an International Leadership Conference (formerly known as the National Leadership Conference (NLC) until 2016), held in late June in cities across the United States.
 Selected major cities for hosting the conference rotate every few years.
 Over 7,500 students participate in general sessions, competitive events, and leadership experiences, all while networking with health sciences students representing nearly all 50 states and countries including Canada, China, and Mexico.